Conflicting Conceptions of the State: Siam, France and Vietnam in the Late Nineteenth Century

 Martin Stuart-Fox

-Martin Stuart-Fox (1939) is a retired Australian professor and journalist specialized in the history of Southeast Asia, primarily Laos.
+Martin Stuart-Fox (b.
+1939) is a retired Australian professor and journalist specialized in the history of Southeast Asia, primarily Laos, and in Buddhism philosophy and practice.
 A field reporter for UPI in Laos in 1963, he moved to Vietnam in 1965 – 1966, covering the war along with his brother David Stuart-Fox, who later on settled down in Bali and wrote extensively about Indonesia.

 An emeritus professor at the University of Queensland, Stuart-Fox contributed several books on Southeast Asian religion and politics, on Laos and on “Pol Pot’s Kampuchea”.